 Salary negotiations can be tough at any level, from associate to C-suite.
 Compensation packages are made up of a lot of moving parts, and people’s values change as their lifestyle changes — aka, what made you happy once may not be what you need now, and vice versa.

-Here are the steps I recommend to my clients when they’re getting ready to ask for the raise.
+Here are the steps to consider when you’re getting ready to ask for the raise.

 1. Get that good data